Last Updated on April 30, 2022

 Keep the affected part elevated so as to keep it at heart level or higher.
 This helps in reducing blood flow to the injured area and thus swelling.

 In this type, weight-bearing is allowed as tolerated.
 Splinting or casting is generally not required.
-After pain becomes tolerable, patient is put on joint mobilization exercises.
+After pain becomes tolerable, the patient is put on joint mobilization exercises.

 This type of injury requires Immobilization with a splint or plaster for two weeks.
-This is followed by joint motion and strengthening exercises.
+This is followed by a joint motion and strengthening exercises.

 This kind of injury was earlier treated by immobilization followed by physiotherapy of longer duration.
 But surgical reconstruction is the preferred treatment now in selected cases as conservative treatment was associated with long-term chronic pain and instability.